Best Practices for Using Yeast in Pizza Dough (Dry and Fresh)

 Using yeast properly is key to consistently achieving perfectly fermented dough.
 While working with yeast – especially dry yeast – is straightforward, it does require following certain best practices.
-In this article, we’ll cover the correct way to use yeast, so you can get excellent and consistent fermentation results every time you make dough
+In this article, we’ll cover the correct way to use yeast, so you can get excellent and consistent results every time you make dough

-How to Use Dry Yeast
+How to Use Dry Yeast (Active/Instant)

-Dry Yeast: Rehydration and Glutathione Release
+Rehydration and Glutathione Release in Dry Yeast

 During the drying process, dry yeast’s cell membrane becomes more porous, allowing substances to pass in and out more easily.
 When rehydrated with water, the membrane absorbs moisture and returns to its original state, but it is not fully functional at this stage.
 As a result, some essential components leak into the dough:

-• Cofactors: Necessary for enzyme activity in yeast cells.
+- Cofactors: Necessary for enzyme activity in yeast cells.

-• Glutathione: An antioxidant important for yeast cells that also affects dough properties when it leaks into the dough.
+- Glutathione: An antioxidant important for yeast cells that also affects dough properties when it leaks into the dough.

 The optimal temperature for rehydration and membrane recovery is 40°C/104°F.